Top 20 SaaS Testing Tools for 2026

 Detectify

-Detectify is a cloud-based automated security testing tool that scans web applications for vulnerabilities, misconfigurations and exposed assets with a database of known exploits that is continuously updated.
+Detectify is a cloud-based automated security testing tool that scans web applications for vulnerabilities, misconfigurations, and exposed assets with a database of known exploits that is continuously updated.
 It crowdsources findings from ethical hackers, which are then automated into Detectify’s scanning engine.
 It provides detailed, actionable reports on things like XSS, SQL injection, insecure headers, and outdated software.
 Detectify can be configured quickly, integrates with CI/CD pipelines, and offers continuous scanning of staging and production environments.
-It also provides domain monitoring, assisting teams to identify shadow IT and misconfigured DNS records.
+It also provides domain monitoring, assisting teams in identifying shadow IT and misconfigured DNS records.

 However, Detectify is focused on dynamic (DAST) and surface-level testing, meaning it may not detect deeply embedded or logic-based vulnerabilities.
 It also lacks manual testing or penetration testing capabilities and may generate false positives, requiring human review.
 For teams needing deeper analysis or compliance-specific reports, complementary tools or manual assessments may be necessary.